What does it actually take to win a hackathon?

 • Success criteria: what does 'done' look like for the hackathon?

 If you can't explain your idea clearly on one page, you can't pitch it in 3 minutes.
 The one-pager is both a planning tool and a presentation scaffold.
+For a deeper guide, see the one-pager guide.

 You need talent plus the right characters.
 Technical skills matter, but hackathon-compatible personalities matter more.
 Look for people who thrive in chaos, make fast decisions, and can shift gears without drama.
+In AI-era hackathons, the team mix is changing - non-technical members who bring domain expertise and problem insight are now as valuable as developers.

 • Product leader: clear vision, understands technical capabilities, makes decisions fast